Announcing Extras for Eclipse

 Concluding Extras for Eclipse

 This article describes the features that I found most noteworthy.
-For a complete list, please visit the project page.
+For a complete list, please visit the project’s homepage.

 For some of the extensions introduced here I have opened enhancement requests at Eclipse (see this Bugzilla query).
 If there are enough interest and support, I will eventually contribute them to the respective Eclipse projects.